ninnii55/Antiretroviral-Theraputic-ART-repository-for-docking/README.md

+ This is a repository for downloading files involved with ART.
+This is for those who are not very good at computers and want the strucutres associated with the theraputics. below is a tabulated form of the available strucutres, with SMILES strucutre. if you are using this for publications, please cite one of the following:

+ (i)  "Tardiota, N., Jaberolansar, N., Lackenby, J.A. et al. HTLV-1 reverse transcriptase homology model provides structural basis for sensitivity to existing nucleoside/nucleotide reverse transcriptase inhibitors.
+Virol J 21, 14 (2024). https://doi.org/10.1186/s12985-024-02288-z"

+(ii) "TBA"

 # Antiretroviral Therapeutic (ART) Compounds

 The table below lists selected antiretroviral drugs with brand names, mechanism/target, and SMILES/sequence where available.